Judeo-Berber language: Phonology

+Lexicon

+The lexicon of Judeo-Berber is the same as that of regular Shilha, except it has Hebrew and Judeo-Arabic loanwords.
+This lack of differentiation from Shilha means it is not a language but rather a dialect.
+Judeo-Berber lexicon also influenced Judeo-Arabic.

 Usage

-Apart from its daily use, Judeo-Berber was used for orally explaining religious texts, and only occasionally written, using Hebrew characters; a manuscript Pesah Haggadah written in Judeo-Berber has been reprinted (Galand-Pernet et al. 1970.)
+Apart from its daily use, Judeo-Berber was used for orally explaining religious texts, and only occasionally written, using Hebrew characters; a Pesah Haggadah manuscript written in Judeo-Berber has been reprinted (Galand-Pernet et al. 1970.)
 A few prayers, like the Benedictions over the Torah, were recited in Berber.

-Example
+Sample Text

 Taken from Galand-Pernet et al. 1970:121 (itself from a manuscript from Tinghir):